PX4/PX4-user_guide/en/assembly/README.md

 * See [Peripherals](../peripherals/README.md) for information about connecting sensors and other peripherals (e.g. airspeed sensor for planes).
 * See [Airframe Builds](../airframes/README.md) for complete assembly examples on different vehicle frames.
+* See [Multicopter Racer Setup](advanced_config/racer_setup.md) for racer-specific assembly and configuration information.